okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 ### Admin Console System Log

-Use the Admin Console System Log to review logs of the Event, Inline Hook triggers, or errors encountered during testing from the Okta org.
+Use the Admin Console System Log to review logs of the event, inline hook triggers, or errors encountered during testing from the Okta org.
 See [System Log](https://help.okta.com/okta_help.htm?id=ext_Reports_SysLog).

 ### Glitch logs